Bidrohi (poem): Literary style

-Young Nazrul, writer of the poem, in-front of the Dalmadal Canon in Bishnupur, Bankura.
+A young Nazrul, writer of the poem, in front of the Dalmadal Cannon in Bishnupur, Bankura.

 This poem, through which Nazrul celebrated human creative powers, asserted his affirmation of the individual human capacity for heroic action and human unity and solemnly called for rebellion against all forms of oppression (including that of the British in India) elevated him to the status of a national figure.
 He included literary elements from Hindu, Islamic and Greek mythology in this poem.

 Publication history

-Upon returning from the first world war in 1919, Kazi Nazrul Islam started living in Kolkata along with his close friend Muzaffar Ahmed.
+Upon returning from the First World War in 1919, Nazrul started living in Kolkata along with his close friend Muzaffar Ahmed.
 In December 1921, while they were living at Taltala Lane in Kolkata, Nazrul wrote the poem.
 According to Muzaffar Ahmed, the poem was first published on 6 January 1922 in weekly Bijli Magazine.
 Upon its release, the poem gained widespread popularity and some other magazines also published the poem including The Moslem Bharat, Prabashi, Modhumati, and Shadhana magazine.

 The poem was first collected in October 1922 along with other 11 poems in the book Agneebina published from Arya Publishing House.